souffle-lang/souffle/README.md

 ## How to get Soufflé

+If you are using Ubuntu, Fedora or Oracle Linux, get a packaged version from the [Releases section](https://github.com/souffle-lang/souffle/releases).

-Use git to obtain the source code of Soufflé.
+Or use `git` to obtain the source code of Soufflé.

     $ git clone https://github.com/souffle-lang/souffle.git